SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 `F10` - Run the simulator for a single "tick"

-`F4` - Reset the simulator.
-This simulates unloading and re-loading scrap mechanic.
+`F4` - Simulate unloading and re-loading scrap mechanic.
 If you don't know why that's a crucial thing, skip down to the "Glitches" section below.

 `Shift-F4` - Completely clear the circuit including clearing timers.
 In the game, this can only be done by putting an object on the lift.
+It sets the saved state of every logic gate, and switch to `Off` and erases the memory of timers.

+`P` - Simulate painting a logic gate or button (which saves the state of the selected switch or logic gate).
+This has no effect on timers.

+`Shift-P` - Simulate taking a the build off of the lift (which has the effect of saving the state for every control).
+This has no effect on timers.

 Gates with a white background indicates it's in the "True" state and those with a gray background are in the "False" state.
 Connections can be light blue or dark blue, and they indicate what the state of the input object was at the start of the tick.
 You use that color to understand why the logic gate is in the state that it's in.
 It doesn't signify anything that's visible in-game.